 Periodontitis affects the area of your mouth just below the gum line, in the v-shaped crevice between your tooth and gums, known as the sulcus.
 This impacts the attachment of your tooth and causes the nearby tissue to break down.
 Once the tissue is damaged, the sulcus develops into a pocket that can store bacteria and lead to gum infection.
-Since gums provide fundamental support for our teeth, it’s vital to keep them in good health.
+Since gums provide fundamental support for our teeth, it’s vital to keep them, and your gum line, in good health.

 - Gums that are swollen, tender or bleeding

 - Pus coming from the gums

 - A noticeable change in the way your teeth fit together when you bite.

 If you are suffering from any of the symptoms listed above, it is important that you visit and consult with your dentist to determine the severity of infection and the proper course of action to take to combat the issue.

 As soon as you notice a gum infection, you should consult with a dentist.
 Once gum infection is diagnosed, you will have numerous treatment options that will vary based on the severity of the gum infection.
 Here are some common methods of treatment for gum infection: